 Direct gaming expenses usually change in proportion with changes in ticket sales.
+For fiscal year 2012, increased ticket sales resulted in a corresponding increase in contractor (vendor) fees, and a slight increase in retailer merchandising and marketing, largely offset by a decrease in retailer commissions as compared to 2011.
 For fiscal year 2011, the decrease in direct gaming expense primarily resulted from a significant change in how the GLC compensates its retailers as compared to 2010.